-Many motorcyclists, especially those living in an urban area, suffer from a common problem: where can I park my motorbike safely, above all in winter?
+Many motorcyclists, especially those living in an urban area, suffer from a common problem: where can I park my motorbike safely in winter?
 Parking on the street is much too risky: motorbikes can often be hit or knocked over and the resulting damages are annoying and expensive.

 But what else can you do?

 A good solution is to rent a garage.
 These usually offer enough space for a motorbike and its equipment, as well as personal protective gear.
 In addition, garages also provide room to carry out small repairs on the machine itself.
 Garages can also be locked; only the owner has access.

 Car parks are also an option.
 What makes these different from a standard garage is that they are usually located in a large underground parking garage.
 The motorbike is open to anyone else who has a space in the garage.
 Unfortunately, even here, damage is frequently caused by other cars.
 However, these large garages are often under video surveillance, meaning it’s easier to find out who has caused the damage.